Statement of Purpose

 13.7 Policies are also in place to protect vulnerable patients from harassment or abuse by staff.

-13.9 If a patient’s first language is not English and it is compromising the individual’s ability to understand the information given to them and provide informed consent we may delay any treatment until the patient brings a translator to the consultation process (See Section 16).
+13.8 If a patient’s first language is not English and it is compromising the individual’s ability to understand the information given to them and provide informed consent we may delay any treatment until an official translator can be present except in the event of an emergency where treatment is deemed by the clinician to be in their best interest (See Section 16).

 14.1 All consultations are by appointment only.